Car-Role/Specbar-Utilities/README.md

 # Spec Bar Utilities

-A RuneLite plugin that enhances the usability of the special attack bar in Old School RuneScape by providing clear visual feedback for hover and click states.
-Knowing exactly when you clicked the spec bar, without a next tick delay.
+Enhances the Specbar to accurately display the clickbox, instantly show if your mouse is hovering over the specbar, and show if you clicked the specbar.

-There is naturally a 1 tick delay to give the user feedback on if they clicked the specbar or not, this plugin fixes that
+Normally you have to wait until the next tick to know if you clicked the specbar, this plugin fixes that

 ## Configuration